March 5, 2005

 January 22, 2004

 Thanks, Mike, for that post.
-[Filed under: General]
+[Filed under: General Discussion]

 Thanks, Mike, for that post.
 I enjoyed it very much.
 I’d like to launch a few brief volleys on the topic of death.